s6learia/Final_project_arias_leonardo/README.md

 $ pytask
 ```

+Note: This project was tested in Windows 11 Home and macOS 13.

 ## External Data

 After the project is built, a zip file is automatically downloaded from dropbox.
 This